ramirezp6856/webpack-3-from-scratch/README.md

 `./node_modules/.bin/webpack src/index.js dist/bundle.js`

 **Note** If a webpack.config.js is present, the webpack command picks it up by default.
 We use the --config option here only to show that you can pass a config of any name.
 This will come in useful for more complex configurations that need to be split into multiple files.

+A configuration file allows far more flexibility than simple CLI usage.
+We can specify loader rules, plugins, resolve options and many other enhancements this way.